DataDog/dd-mobile-bridge/API_REFERENCE.md

     - `user`: The user object (use builtin attributes: 'id', 'email', 'name', and/or any custom attribute).

+- `setTrackingConsent(trackingConsent: string)`

+    Set the tracking consent regarding the data collection.

+    - `trackingConsent`: Consent, which can take one of the following values: 'pending', 'granted', 'not_granted'.

 #### DdLogs

 The entry point to use Datadog's Logs feature.